raganwald/raganwald.github.com/_posts/homoiconic/2008-12-12-fibonacci.md

 tags: [homoiconic, ruby]
 ---

-Since [I'm looking for a job again](http://braythwayt.com/reginald/RegBraithwaite20120423.pdf "Reginald Braithwaite's Resume") and people often like to ask for a [fizzbuzz](http://raganwald.com/2007/01/dont-overthink-fizzbuzz.html "Don't Overthink FizzBuzz") program to weed out the folks who can't string together a few lines of code, I thought I'd write up a program to compute the nth Fibonacci number.
-There's an intriguing bit of matrix math involved, so I learned something while implementing it.
+Since [I'm looking for a job again](http://braythwayt.com/reginald/RegBraithwaite20120423.pdf "Reginald Braithwaite's Resume") and people often like to ask for a [fizzbuzz](http://raganwald.com/2007/01/dont-overthink-fizzbuzz.html "Don't Overthink FizzBuzz") program to weed out the folks who can't string together a few lines of code, I thought I'd write up a program to compute the *n*th Fibonacci number.
+There's an intriguing bit of matrix math involved, so I learned something while implementing it.[^closed]

-*Reminder: This was written in 2008, it does not necessarily reflect my employment situation today.
-But that being said...
-I'm working independently and very interested in opportunities to make great software with good people.*
+[^closed]: There is a [closed-form solution](http://en.wikipedia.org/wiki/Fibonacci_number#Closed-form_expression) to the function `fib`, so in the context of a hypothetical job interview the correct algorithm is *whatever produces the most interesting discussion*.

 Recently I was having lunch with [some of Toronto's most interesting Ruby developers](http://unspace.ca), and the subject of interview questions came up.
 Specifically, writing a program to compute the nth Fibonacci number.
 Unsurprisingly, we agreed it might be useful as a screener for weeding out the people who were completely delusional about their prospects as a professional programmer.
 You know, the type of person who stares blankly at the screen and has no idea where to start, even when told that all we wanted was a program that correctly prints an answer.
 No tests, no specs, no shouldas, no passengers, no CSS, just prove you actually can write something, anything.